-	Crabbing is an ideal pass time for the whole family because it’s low intensity with high reward so even little people can – with a bit of help – have fun catching crabs.
+Crabbing is an ideal pass time for the whole family because it’s low intensity with a high reward so even little people can – with a bit of help – have fun catching crabs.

-Just remember to return the crabs to the water carefully when you’ve finished.
+Above all, remember to return the crabs to the water carefully when you’ve finished.
 Throwing them over the side can cause harm.

 As an added bonus, when you’re done crabbing the beach is just a short walk away so the children can let off some steam after a hard morning wrestling with creatures from the deep.